jitendrakhatri27/Java_projects/README.md

 # Java_projects
-This is a projects in Java.
+This is a Calculator and Tic Tac-Toe